onato/nz-flora-fauna/docs/_pages/plants/trees/trees-native/titoki.md

 The Maoris used to bruise the seeds and then steamed them to release oil.
 The oil was used for an earache, for eye problems and as a lotion for a wide range of skin ailments including sore breasts, infant rashes, eczema, sores, sprains and wounds, rheumatism, swellings due to bites and stings.
 It was also highly valued as a general skin softener-conditioner and is used as a carrier for scents obtained from other plants such as tarata (Pittosporum eugenoides).
 The scarlet flesh surrounding the seeds is very astringent and was used by consumptive invalids.
 <img src="http://www.terrain.net.nz/uploads/images/Te%20Henui/Skull_and_crossbones1.jpg" alt="" width="100%" height="auto"> The round black seeds are best avoided despite limited information on their toxicity. many plants in the same family are poisonous.
-More Information at <a href="http://www.nzpcn.org.nz/vascular_plants/detail.asp?PlantID=1523">The New Zealand Plant Conservation Network</a> and <a href="http://www.sbs.auckland.ac.nz/uoa/science/about/departments/sbs/newzealandplants/seed-plants-flowering/find-by-north-&amp;-south-islands/sapindaceae-lychee-family.cfm">The NZ School of Biological Sciences</a>
+More Information <a href="http://www.sbs.auckland.ac.nz/uoa/science/about/departments/sbs/newzealandplants/seed-plants-flowering/find-by-north-&amp;-south-islands/sapindaceae-lychee-family.cfm">The NZ School of Biological Sciences</a>